African trypanosomiasis: Second stage

+Drug Development Projects

 A major challenge has been to find drugs that readily pass the blood–brain barrier.
-The latest drug that has come into clinical use is fexinidazol.
+The latest drug that has come into clinical use is fexinidazole.
 Promising results have also been obtained with the benzoxaborole drug acoziborole (SCYX-7158), developed by the Drugs for Neglected Diseases initiative.
-This drug is currently under evaluation as a single-dose oral treatment, which is a great advantage compared to currently used drugs.
+The European Medicines Agency adopted a positive scientific opinion on this drug single-dose oral treatment in February 2026, paving the way for registration and distribution in endemic countries.
+The Democratic Republic of the Congo approved acoziborole in June 2026 for use in its national sleeping sickness control programme, becoming the first country to authorize the drug.
 Another research field that has been extensively studied in Trypanosoma brucei is to target its nucleotide metabolism.
 The nucleotide metabolism studies have both led to the development of adenosine analogues looking promising in animal studies, and to the finding that downregulation of the P2 adenosine transporter is a common way to acquire partial drug resistance against the melaminophenyl arsenical and diamidine drug families (containing melarsoprol and pentamidine, respectively).
 Drug uptake and degradation are two major issues to consider to avoid drug resistance development.
 In the case of nucleoside analogues, they need to be taken up by the P1 nucleoside transporter (instead of P2), and they also need to be resistant to cleavage in the parasite.